Inverse images of positive closed currents under holomorphic endomorphisms of compact K\"ahler manifolds: Introduction

-However, there are many differences between projective space and compact K\"ahler manifold.
+However, there are differences between projective spaces and compact K\"ahler manifolds.
 Firstly, general compact K\"ahler manifolds may not have many automorphisms and therefore, it is not clear that positive closed currents can be approximated by smooth positive closed currents.
-Secondly, the Green potential may not be negative.
+Secondly, the Green potential (see Subsection \ref{sec:superpotentials} for the definition) may not be negative.
 In addition, the cohomology groups of a general compact K\"ahler manifold are not simple compared to those of a complex projective space.
 Lastly, the existence of the Green current is not clear.
-These are the main difficulties for the work to be done on general compact K\"ahler manifolds.

-To resolve these obstacles, the following strategy is used.
-For the lack of symmetry, we quantify the approximation theorem of positive closed currents introduced by Dinh-Sibony in \cite{DS04} and \cite{DS10-1} so as to control the $C^1$-norm of approximating smooth closed currents.
+In this work, for the lack of symmetry, we quantify the approximation theorem of positive closed currents introduced by Dinh-Sibony in \cite{DS04} and \cite{DS10-1} so as to control the $C^1$-norm of approximating smooth closed currents.
 Compared to the case of $\P^k$, approximating smooth closed currents may not be positive.
 So, we need additional estimates in the form of (semi-)regular transforms.
 In this work, we use the Green potential kernel induced from the work by Bost-Gillet-Soul\'e in \cite{BGS}.
 In general, the Green potential is not negative and therefore, we had to extend the estimates for the Green quasi-potential in \cite{DS09} and \cite{Ahn16} to (semi-)regular transforms of positive closed currents.
-Since the cohomology groups may be complicated, the mass of a positive closed current may not behave as nicely as in the case of $\P^k$ and so, we normalize the inverse image of a positive closed current with the dynamical degree.
+Since the cohomology groups may be complicated, the mass of a positive closed current may not behave as nicely as in the case of $\P^k$.
+So, we normalize the inverse image of a positive closed current with the dynamical degree.
 Since the existence of the Green current is not clear, we rather observe the current $S-\alpha_S$ instead of $S$ and later in Section \ref{sec:Green}, we consider sufficient conditions for the Green current to exist.
-Summarizing the discussion in Section \ref{sec:Green}, we obtain the following: